MappaM/picdomotic/README.md

 PIC Domotic station
 ==========

-PIC program for a domotic station controlling temperature sensors, relay and connected to a PC using UART.
+PIC program for a domotic station controlling two temperature sensors, multiple relay, a USB port (for power only) and connected to a PC using UART to receive its instructions.

 It uses a PIC18F23K20 but should work on most of them.
 The PC sends simple commandes through /dev/ttyUSB0 like "A 32" to enable the device 32, or "E 32" to disable it.
 "T" to get temperature, ...
 See the source code in main.c.